-Russia is moving steadily forward with plans for much expanded role of nuclear energy, with 50% increased output by 2020.
+Russia is moving steadily forward with plans for an expanded role of nuclear energy, including development of new reactor technology.
 Exports of nuclear goods and services are a major Russian policy and economic objective.

 Saudi Arabia plans to construct 16 nuclear power reactors over the next 20 years at a cost of more than $80 billion.
 It projects 17 GWe of nuclear capacity by 2032 to provide one sixth of the power then, along with over 40 GWe of solar capacity.